 Setting Description Factory Default Disabled Frames received on the port are not logged.
 Enabled Frames received on the port are stored in the System Log.
-Disabled

-NOTE: The logging feature only works when the packet length is less than 1518(without VLAN tags) and the System Log memory size and logging rate is limited.
+Disabled logging feature only works when the packet length is less than 1518(withou e System Log memory size and logging rate is limited. it VLAN